 serve as requirements for the Consultant retained; and

-serve as the basis for monitoring the ongoing performance of the Consultant and the Bucyrus Area Community Foundation (“BACF”) in total.
+serve as the basis for monitoring the ongoing performance of the Consultant and The Community Foundation for Crawford County (“CFCC”) in total.

-BACF is a public charitable organization incorporated in the State of Ohio in 1984 by citizens of the Bucyrus area and with the help of the Timken Foundation.
+CFCC is a public charitable organization incorporated in the State of Ohio in 1984 by citizens of the Bucyrus area and with the help of the Timken Foundation.
 The charitable features of the

-BACF are designed to improve the quality of life in the Bucyrus area through support of nonprofit programs and services in the areas of health, economic development, basic human needs, education, cultural activities, environment, and community services.
+CFCC are designed to improve the quality of life in the Bucyrus area through support of nonprofit programs and services in the areas of health, economic development, basic human needs, education, cultural activities, environment, community services, youth and recreational activities and the arts.
 The Foundation provides flexibility in responding to charitable requests and identifies changing needs within the community.
 The timely shifting of priorities is accomplished by a Board of Trustees, consisting of members selected for their experience in understanding the Crawford County community and awareness of a community foundation’s role in addressing these concerns.

-The investment funds of BACF are a vital source of grants to the community.
+The investment funds of CFCC are a vital source of grants to the community.
 The growth and enhancement of the assets entrusted to the Foundation’s stewardship (measured in constant dollars adjusted for inflation) is necessary to provide funds to enable the Foundation to meet changing conditions and address community pressures and opportunities.
-For these reasons, superior management of these assets is critical to enable the BACF to maintain its long-term interest and involvement in the philanthropic needs of the community.
+For these reasons, superior management of these assets is critical to enable the CFCC to maintain its long-term interest and involvement in the philanthropic needs of the community.

-The Committee is responsible for making recommendations to the Board of the BACF concerning the investment policies of the Foundation including, but not limited to, establishing investment policies, selecting the Consultant, approving the investment strategies of the Consultant, selecting master record keepers and custodians, determining the asset allocation, and monitoring investment performance.
+The Committee is responsible for making recommendations to the Board of the CFCC concerning the investment policies of the Foundation including, but not limited to, establishing investment policies, selecting the Consultant, approving the investment strategies of the Consultant, selecting master record keepers and custodians, determining the asset allocation, and monitoring investment performance.

-Certain terms in this document, that are italicized, are more specifically defined in the Definitions (Section IX).

 II.
 Investment Objectives

-The primary investment objective of the BACF’s investment portfolio (the “Portfolio”) is to provide a relatively stable, inflation adjusted, annual payout to support the Foundation’s defined spending rate, as well as provide capital appreciation to grow the Portfolio over time.
+The primary investment objective of the CFCC’s investment portfolio (the “Portfolio”) is to provide a relatively stable, inflation adjusted, annual payout to support the Foundation’s defined spending rate, as well as provide capital appreciation to grow the Portfolio over time.
 There will be some inevitable volatility in principal value in this Portfolio, but it may offer the potential for a sustainable payout plus underlying growth over the long term.

 To assist the Foundation in gauging the success of the return on investments, the Foundation shall employ as its investment minimum return goal the following formula: